 CBD treatments work by targeting the body’s endocannabinoid system (ECS), named after the cannabis plant which had a hand in its discovery.
 This biological system contains two primary endocannabinoid receptors: CB1 and CB2.
 While the CB1 receptors, found predominantly in the brain, are stimulated by THC, the CB2 receptors are stimulated by cannabidiol (also known as CBD).

 In a 2008 review, the neurologist Ethan Russo suggested that IBS may be caused by an endocannabinoid deficiency.
 Endocannabinoids are the natural cannabinoids that occur within the body, produced through biological processes.
 This review presents a strong foundation for the belief that CBD may help to alleviate symptoms.

 As revealed by the British Journal of Pharmacology in 2016, CBD actually has a positive effect on IBS symptoms.
 When administered, CBD interacts with the CB2 receptors found along the human digestive tract, causing a number of benefits.
-The properties of CBD cause spasms to alleviate along this tract, and lead to improved intestinal motility (i.e. there is less spontaneous movement within the intestines).
+The properties of CBD cause spasms to ease along this tract, and lead to improved intestinal motility (i.e. there is less sporadic movement within the intestines).

 In other words, CBD really just stimulates your own body to relieve the symptoms.
 Furthermore, since cannabis is a naturally-occurring plant, CBD oil is quite a natural supplement to use during treatment.

 Why use CBD oil over other treatments

 IBS is a very tricky condition to treat, since all the traditionally recommended treatments do not work for everyone.
 In some cases, patients end up at the end of their tether, having tried all the common treatments and with nowhere else to turn.